iconix/openai/deephypebot.md

 - Assistance in reasoning over neural net architecture decisions
 - Connection to LC-GAN paper author, Jesse Engel, for queries
+- Assistance in understanding how LDA works
+- Assistance in debugging model training
+- Suggestions for model enhancement

 ### _Follow my progress this summer with this blog's [#openai](https://iconix.github.io/tags/openai) tag, or on [GitHub](https://github.com/iconix/openai)._